microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 Information about the currently gazed at target.
 Again, if 'IsEyeGazeValid' is false, this will be based on the user's *head* gaze.

-## Examples for using CoreSystems.InputSystem.EyeGazeProvider
+## Examples for using CoreServices.InputSystem.EyeGazeProvider

 Here is an example from the [FollowEyeGaze.cs](xref:Microsoft.MixedReality.Toolkit.Examples.Demos.EyeTracking.FollowEyeGaze):